kaizermm/Kevin-Huang_portfolio/README.md

 </a>

 * Develop a robust data model to facilitate data analysis and statistical evaluations, revealing insightful patterns.
-* Construct an interactive Sales Performance Dashboard that discerns trends in customer behaviour on a monthly basis.
+* Construct an interactive Sales Performance Dashboard that discerns trends in customer behaviour every month.
 * Identify the top-performing salesperson, Wilone O'Kielt, showcasing exceptional sales achievements.
 * Highlight the predominant category performance for the top salesperson, emphasizing notable success in Bar sales.